 The bottom line.

-- While meditation can help you manage stress, sleep well and feel better, it shouldn’t replace lifestyle changes like eating healthier, managing your weight, and getting regular physical activity.
-It’s also not a substitute for medication or medical treatment your doctor may have prescribed.
+- While meditation can help you manage stress, sleep well and feel better, it shouldn’t replace lifestyle changes such as eating healthier, managing your weight, and getting regular physical activity.
+It’s also not a substitute for medication or medical treatment your health care team may have prescribed.

 - Try different types of meditation to find what works for you, and make it a regular part of your healthy lifestyle.